coretrix/clockwork/README.md

-# Server-side component for Clockwork browser extension
+# Server-side component for Clockwork browser extension written in GO

 ## Attach and use data-sources to clockwork instance.